 Platinum-cured and peroxide-cured silicone gaskets can both be made to USP Class VI and other industry specifications, but a platinum-cured gasket has a higher purity and lower leachability than peroxide-cured silicone.

 Click on the above photo for more details

 Platinum vs Peroxide

-Peroxide-cured gaskets contains a small residue of 2,4 DCBA (dichlorobenzoic acid) as a by-product of the curing reaction, platinum-cured gaskets has no 2,4 DCBA residues, its only by-product is H2O.
-In some critical bioprocesses the small amount of DCBA might have a negative impact on the media that is made.
+Peroxide-cured gaskets contain a small residue of 2,4 DCBA (dichlorobenzoic acid) as a by-product of the curing reaction, platinum-cured gaskets have no 2,4 DCBA residues, its only by-product is H2O.
+In some critical bioprocesses, the small amount of DCBA might harm the media that is made.
 The relative value and impact of these characteristics should be evaluated carefully when selecting the silicone type for fluid handling applications.

 CMD-1012 Compression Moulding compound Translucent